Moradabad: Civic administration

 The Nagar Nigam relies largely on grants from the Central and State Finance Commissions.
 It generates some revenue from house, water and property taxes, from trade license fees and from income generated from roadside advertisements.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Moradabad Nagar Nigam reported total revenue receipts of ₹303 crore (US$36 million) and total expenditure of ₹245 crore (US$29 million) in 2022–23.
+Tax revenue accounted for about 8.9% of the total revenue, while the corporation received ₹261 crore in grants during the financial year.

 Politics

 Moradabad city is a part of the Moradabad Lok Sabha constituency, and sends one MP to the parliament.
 It sends two MLAs to the Uttar Pradesh Legislative Assembly, one each from Moradabad Nagar and Moradabad Rural assembly constituencies.
 The Lok Sabha constituency has not sent an incumbent MP back to the parliament for two successive terms since 1999.
 The current MP is Ruchi Veera of Samajwadi Party, who defeated the Bharatiya Janata Party's Kunwar Sarvesh Kumar Singh with a majority of 105,762 votes in the 2024 Indian general election.

 Since its creation in 1952, the Moradabad Lok Sabha seat has been won eleven times by seven Muslim candidates, and six times by five Hindu candidates.

 The Moradabad Nagar constituency has been won eleven times by six Hindu candidates and seven times by five Muslim candidates.
 It is not a swing constituency as it has a history of returning the incumbents since 1951.
 This trend was almost broken in the 2022 Uttar Pradesh Legislative Assembly election, when the current MLA Ritesh Kumar Gupta won against SP's Mohammad Yusuf Ansari with a majority of 782 votes only.
 It is a BJP-stronghold, as BJP has won it five out of seven times since 1993.

 The Moradabad Rural assembly constituency has since its creation in 1957 been won thirteen times by seven Muslim candidates, and four times by three Hindu candidates.
 The current MLA is Mohammed Nasir of SP, who defeated BJP's KK Misra in 2022 by 56,820 votes.
 These results show the contrast in politics of urban and local centres of the city.
 Since 1996 the rural constituency has been a stronghold of the Samajwadi Party, which has won it five out of six times.